WILLIAM BAZIOTES: artist quotes on painting and biography facts

 To be inspired.

-* Baziotes, poetry line on painting: ‘Tiger’s Eye’, Vol. I, no. 5, Westport, Connecticut, October 1948, p.
+* Baziotes, great poetry line on creating art: ‘Tiger’s Eye’, Vol. I, no. 5, Westport, Connecticut, October 1948, p.
 35

 - Today it’s possible to paint one canvas with the calmness of an ancient Greek and the next with the anxiety of a Van Gogh.
 Either of these emotions, and any in between, is valid to me… …I work on many canvasses at once.
 In the morning I line them up against the wall of my studio.
 Some speak, some do not.
 They are my mirrors.
 They tell me what I am like at that moment.